LEAGUE SETUP:

 TRADES:

-Process For All Trades: Trades may be done during the season in the following formats:
+Process For All Trades: Trades may be done during the preseason or during the season in the following formats:

 1.)
 Player for Player